harekrishnarai/gha-pinner/README.md

 - `--debug`: Enable debug output with timing information
 - `--ignore-templates`: Ignore PR templates and use full PR body instead of filling templates
+- `--no-pr`: Skip PR creation, only fix repositories locally for manual review
+- `--output <dir>`: Custom output directory for repositories (only with --no-pr)

 ### Examples